Over 2,000 years ago, King Antiochus I chose the 7,000-foot-high Mount Nemrut in the Taurus mountains of southeastern Turkey for his tomb.

-The statue to the far left on the Eastern Terrace is King Antiochos I of Commagene, who lived from 69-34 B.C. and ruled over a small Greco-Iranian kingdom.
+To the far left on the Eastern Terrace, the statue is King Antiochos I of Commagene, who lived from 69-34 B.C. and ruled over a small Greco-Iranian kingdom.

 Three of the other four statues depict the gods of Zeus, Apollo, and Hercules.
 King Antiochos I certainly thought highly of himself.

 Whether the heads of all ten statues were purposefully removed or shaken loose from earthquakes and erosion seems up for debate.